gvegayon/parallel/README.md

 Installation
 ============

-If you have a previous installation of -parallel- installed from a different source (SSC, specific folder, specific URL) you should uninstall that first.
+If you have a previous installation of `parallel` installed from a different source (SSC, specific folder, specific URL) you should uninstall that first.
 Once installed it is suggested to restart Stata.

 SSC
 ---